Terms and Conditions

 8.2 All hardware parts built into a Desktop PC system by the "seller" are covered for 2 years commencing on the date the "buyer" received the PC, excluding all peripheral items and accessories.
 Where any warranty labels or anti-tamper labels have been removed from products, or tampered with, this will void all warranty claims for that product.

 8.3 Notebook/Laptop systems are covered under warranty by the "seller" for 5 years, commencing the date the "buyer" received the Notebook/Laptop.
 This warranty is limited to 1 year for parts, and 5 years for labour.

 8.4 All monitors purchased from the "seller" will be warranted for 1 year only commencing the date the "buyer" received it.
 The "buyer" can often deal directly with the monitor manufacturers to obtain warranty claims for repairs/replacements.
 If the "buyer" chooses to use the "seller" for warranty repairs/replacements on monitors, the "seller" will deal direct with the manufacturer and obtain repairs/replacements from them.

-8.5 Peripheral devices such as: Keyboards, Mice, Speakers, Cables, Surge protectors, Webcams, Headsets/Headphones, Routers/Modems, 3d vision goggles and accessories, USB sticks, Bluetooth dongles and External hard drives are covered for 1 year from the date the "buyer" received them.
+8.5 Peripheral devices such as (but not limited to) Keyboards, Mice, Speakers, Cables, Surge protectors, Webcams, Headsets/Headphones, Routers/Modems, 3d vision goggles and accessories, USB sticks, Bluetooth dongles and External hard drives are covered for 1 year from the date the "buyer" received them.